I want to let you know about the high-quality, single-ingredient dog treats from Dr. Dalton’s Premium Treats.

 Let me know why your dog needs a bag of treats!

 I’ll choose two winners at random on Tues Feb 13.
-I’ll announce them here on this post and notify the winners by email.
 The winners can choose between chicken, beef or the meat medley.

 Are you interested in a healthier treat option for your dog?